SWC-OSG-Workshop/2015-03-03-iupui/novice/python/01-numpy.md

 <div class="">
 <p>The expression <code>data[30, 20]</code> may not surprise you, but <code>data[0, 0]</code> might.
-Programming languages like Fortran and MATLAB start counting at 1, because that's what human beings have done for thousands of years.
-Languages in the C family (including C++, Java, Perl, and Python) count from 0 because that's simpler for computers to do.
+Programming languages like Fortran and MATLAB start counting at 1, because that's what humans are most accustomed to.
+Languages in the C family (including C++, Java, Perl, and Python) count from 0 because it's simpler for computers to do, which in turn makes it easier for programmers to sequence multiple steps that deal with the same arrays.
+(There's a lot less adding or subtracting 1 overall.)
 As a result, if we have an M×N array in Python, its indices go from 0 to M-1 on the first axis and 0 to N-1 on the second.
 It takes a bit of getting used to, but one way to remember the rule is that the index is how many steps we have to take from the start to get the item we want.</p>

 <blockquote>
 <h4>In the Corner</h4>
 <p>What may also surprise you is that when Python displays an array, it shows the element with index <code>[0, 0]</code> in the upper left corner rather than the lower left.
 This is consistent with the way mathematicians draw matrices, but different from the Cartesian coordinates.
 The indices are (row, column) instead of (column, row) for the same reason.</p>